 |Black & white||All sizes||30 yen per page and postage|

-Japan’s development assistance : foreign aid and the post-2015 agenda edited by Hiroshi Kato, John Page and Yasutami Shimomura (Palgrave Macmillan, 2016) *Online registration will soon be available.
+Japan’s development assistance : foreign aid and the post-2015 agenda edited by Hiroshi Kato, John Page and Yasutami Shimomura (Palgrave Macmillan, 2016) The summary of the Library Talk is provided by the Global Peacebuilding Academy.

 Satoumi Capitalism (Satoumi Shihonron) by Kyosuke Inoue and NHK Satoumi Group (Kadokawa, 2015)